Plane of rotation: Plane of rotation

-When a rotation has multiple planes of rotation they are always orthogonal to each other, with only the origin in common.
+When a rotation has multiple planes of rotation they are always completely orthogonal to each other, with only the origin in common.
 This is a stronger condition than to say the planes are at right angles; it instead means that the planes have no nonzero vectors in common, and that every vector in one plane is orthogonal to every vector in the other plane.
 This can only happen in four or more dimensions.
 In two dimensions there is only one plane, while in three dimensions all planes have at least one nonzero vector in common, along their line of intersection.